 4. Too Much Stimulation

-Newborn kittens can spend up the first two weeks of their lives blind and deaf.
+Newborn kittens can spend up to the first 2 weeks of their lives blind and deaf.
 Once they start to see and hear, their senses can be assaulted with too much stimulation.
 Your kitty may move her litter to keep them comfortable.
 To keep things quiet, give the new babies a room of their own far away from noisy TVs, stereos, and other animals.

 5. Too Much Dirt